abol313/Todo/README.md

 You can handle your own todos & categories

+You can filter the list of todos base of their categories

 This supports CRUD (Create, Read, Update, Delete)
 Two resources now there are :
     1.Todo